How do I get an Individual Taxpayer Identification Number (ITIN)?

 To apply for an ITIN, complete IRS Form W-7, IRS Application for Individual Taxpayer Identification Number.
 The Form W-7 requires documentation substantiating foreign/alien status and true identity for each individual.

-You may mail the W-7 and documentation to the address in the Form W-7 Instructions, present it at a local IRS office, or use an Acceptance Agent, which are colleges, financial institutions, accounting firms, etc. who are authorized by the IRS to assist applicants in obtaining ITINs.
+You can mail the W-7 and documentation to the address in the Form W-7 Instructions, present it at a local IRS office, or use an Acceptance Agent, which are places like colleges, financial institutions, or accounting firms that are authorized by the IRS to assist applicants in obtaining ITINs.
 They'll review the W-7 and documentation before sending it to the IRS.

 Form W-7(SP), Solicitud de Número de Identificación Personal del Contribuyente del Servicio de Impuestos Internos is available for Spanish speakers.